Caring for the Wounded Heart

 — Pastor Kebede, BBTH Apprentice Trainer

-We want to establish BBTH Facilitators across Canada, especially among the most vulnerable and marginalized communities.
-With your help, we want to equip 150 trainers by the end of 2021.
+We want to establish trauma healing facilitators across Canada, especially among the most vulnerable and marginalized communities.
+With your help, we want to equip 150 trainers by the end of 2023.